corenova/yang-forge/README.md

 console.log test.get 'works'
 ```

-Forging a new module for build/publish (at a new package directory):
+Forging a new module for build/publish (at a new package directory, see also [complex-types](yang_modules/complex-types)):
 ```coffeescript
 Forge = require 'yangforge'
 module.exports = Forge.new module,